 The Internet of Things (IoT) allows the integration of all kinds of objects into common telecommunications networks, facilitating interaction between users and "things" in everyday environments through applications for home, the city, transport or the intelligent industry, among many others.
 IoT devices generally have a wireless communication interface, but due to their very low consumption and low cost requirements, the technologies commonly used for personal communications (e.g. Wi-Fi or LTE) are not suitable.
+The main idea of the project is to integrate users and "things" in the same network, despite the fact that they use incompatible communication technologies.

 In a Wake Up Radio (WuR) system, there is a primary radio for high capacity and low latency communications, having also high energy needs, which is why it is desirable to keep it in an energy saving state as long as possible.
 While the primary radio is off, a low-power secondary radio remains active.
 This secondary radio or wake-up radio is responsible for "waking up" the primary radio upon request.